What should 6G be?: Potential Application Scenarios and Challenges

-The UCDC is probably the most open-ended slice in 6G communications.
-We intend to propose this slice to cover those novel communication prototypes and paradigms that cannot be classified into another four slices.
+The UCDC is probably the most open-ended application scenario in 6G communications.
+We intend to propose this application scenario to cover those novel communication prototypes and paradigms that cannot be classified into another four application scenarios.
 Currently, the definition and embodiment of the UCDC is still awaiting further exploration, but it should at least cover holographic, tactile, and human bond communications.

-\section{Key Features and Enabling Communication Technologies of 6G}
+\section{\textbf{Key Features and Enabling Communication Technologies of 6G}}

-Based on the application scenarios and challenges as well as the five supported slices in 6G discussed in the last section, we are now able to define the key features of 6G in this section.
-To enable the key features of 6G, multiple state-of-the-art communication technologies must be jointly applied, which are also summarized in this section.
+Based on the application scenarios and challenges as well as the five supported application scenarios in 6G discussed in the last section, we are now able to define the key features of 6G in this section.
+To enable the key features of 6G, multiple state-of-the-art communication technologies must be jointly applied, which are also summarised in this section.